 A cheeky link to the original example of science fiction used to examine philosophical themes

 First Edition published in1752

-Voltaire looked within: his knowing assimilated data from digital and natural world.
-His brain connected to seven global human made networks.
+Voltaire looked within: his knowing assimilated data from digital and natural worlds.
+His brain was connected to seven global human made networks.
 His feeling arose with no sense of self, in communication, with living and non living worlds.
 His perception was enhanced with artificial intellect.
-And his body held energy from distant galaxies, and immense light streams of natural and artificial intelligence.
+His body held energy from distant galaxies and immense light streams of natural and artificial intelligence.